 Make Decisions Carefully

 A bed and breakfast traditionally provide a comfortable night's lodging and a good breakfast in a private home.
 Guests choose this type of accommodation because they enjoy the personal contact that a bed and breakfast host gives to their guests.

 Hosting a B&B often brings many new friendships and guest who will return again and again.
 However, before you start your business, take a long hard look at yourself and your lifestyle.
-Innkeeping may seem like a glamorous and interesting opportunity, but it is also one which will require many long hours and lots of hard work.
+Innkeeping may seem like a glamorous and interesting opportunity, but it is also one that will require many long hours and lots of hard work.

 This series of worksheets and information was originally written by Eleanor Ames, a Certified Family Consumer Sciences professional and a faculty member at Ohio State University for 28 years.
 With her husband, she ran the Bluemont Bed and Breakfast in Luray, Virginia, until they retired from innkeeping.
 Many thanks to Eleanor for her gracious permission to reprint them here.
 Some content has been edited, and links to related features on this site have been added to Eleanor's original text.